interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/conflict_equal_priority_not_permitted/conflict_equal_priority_not_permitted.md

 ## Setup test case
-### Check for necessary capabilities test step
+### Check for flight planning readiness test step
-Both USSs are queried for their capabilities to ensure this test can proceed.
+Both USSs are queried for their readiness to ensure this test can proceed.

-#### Valid responses check
-If either USS does not respond appropriately to the endpoint queried to determine capability, this check will fail.

-#### Support BasicStrategicConflictDetection check
+#### Flight planning USS not ready check
-This check will fail if the first flight planner does not support BasicStrategicConflictDetection per **[astm.f3548.v21.GEN0310](../../../../../requirements/astm/f3548/v21.md)** as the USS does not support the InterUSS implementation of that requirement.
+If either USS does not respond appropriately to the endpoint queried to determine readiness, this check will fail and the USS will have failed to meet **[astm.f3548.v21.GEN0310](../../../../../requirements/astm/f3548/v21.md)** as the USS does not support the InterUSS implementation of that requirement.

 ### Area clearing test step
 Both USSs are requested to remove all flights from the area under test.